 “You know what, Marcie,” asked a smiling Peppermint Patty.

-But Marcie did not respond for her eyes were fixed on a green lawn turning blue.
-A sea of Smurfs soon spilled all over her, ripping off her coke bottle glasses and hiding them in a nearby pumpkin patch.
+But Marcie did not respond for her eyes were fixed on a green lawn turning blue as a sea of Smurfs soon spilled all over her, ripping off her coke bottle glasses and hiding them in a nearby pumpkin patch.
 Then the sea turned to Peppermint Patty, jumping all over her like a battalion of army ants.
 For every one Peppermint Patty could pull off two more jumped aboard.

 “We’re going to tickle the peppermint right out of you,” they yelled.